Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 };
 ```

-However, note that we don't explicitly have to mention a type on the' username' variable.
+However, note that we don't explicitly have to mention a type on the 'username' variable.
 This is because TypeScript is smart enough to derive this as a string.

 Let me show you what I mean by that: